 1

 • Thanks for your answer!
 I wasn't asking for a code solution!
 I want to figure that out myself.
 Thanks for all the insight, highly appreciated.
-Jan 10, 2020 at 11:30
+Commented Jan 10, 2020 at 11:30

 Your Answer